KevinIbay/blog/content/blog/how to learn/index.md

 #### Tutorials

 Be wary of tutorial hell.
 Any dumbass (sorry) can follow along with a tutorial and parrot the code in front of them.
 Don't be a dumbass.
 Yes, follow the tutorial, but, don't blindly follow it.
 Understand why the code is being written and how it works.
 Once the tutorial is done, add something new.
 See a line of code that is being repeated?
 Write a function and refactor the tutorial code.
-Following a to-do list task?
+Following a to-do list tutorial?
 Add a counter that counts how many tasks are on the list and display it.
 However simple it may be, add something to the tutorial code.

 Push beyond you're comfort zone.
 Make progress every time you sit down to learn, it doesn't matter how little progress you make.
 Progress is progress.
 [No ZERO Days](https://www.reddit.com/r/getdisciplined/comments/1q96b5/i_just_dont_care_about_myself/cdah4af/)!